redhat-plumbers-in-action/tracker-validator/README.md

 * default value: `undefined`
 * requirements: `required`

-### product

-Product name is used for validation if provided tracker is targeting the expected product.
-For example, for Bugzilla: `product: Red Hat Enterprise Linux 9`.
-If product is not provided, validation will be skipped.

-* default value: `undefined`
-* requirements: `optional`

 ### component

 Component name is used for validation if provided tracker is targeting the expected component.
 For example, for Bugzilla: `component: systemd`.
 If component is not provided, validation will be skipped.